jorgesisco/Fake-News-Detection-Machine-Learning-Pipeline/Readme.md

 Within Jupyter lab you should be in the same directory where you used the `jupyter lab` command.

-Look for the `model.ipynb` file and open it to begin the ungraded lab.
+Look for the `Notebooks.ipynb` file and open it to begin the ungraded lab.

 To stop jupyter lab once you are done with the lab just press `Ctrl + C` (Windows) or `Cmd + C` (Mac) twice on terminal.